T

 museum

-An excellent museum showcasing the rich cultural diversity of Vietnam's 54 ethnic groups.
-It features indoor exhibits and an outdoor village area with traditional houses.
+A comprehensive museum showcasing the diverse cultures and traditions of Vietnam's 54 ethnic groups.
+It features indoor exhibits and an impressive outdoor village area with traditional houses.

-• Allocate extra time for the outdoor exhibits, especially if the weather is good.
+• Allocate ample time for the outdoor exhibits.

 ~75 min